aey76/Traffic-Load-Detection/README.md

-# YOLO
+# Traffic Load Detection

+This is the graduate project of Perach Ben David and Yehuda Aharon Ezer in Software Engineering Master's degree at Ort Braude College.

-Detect traffic load based on YOLO implemented from https://github.com/ultralytics/yolov3.
+The project topic is to implement traffic load detection based on YOLO algorithem, The YOLO implementation was took from https://github.com/ultralytics/yolov3.

 # Installation